AlexanderFabisch/AlexanderFabisch.github.io/content/blog/learning_curves_overview.md

 Title: Learning Curves #2
-Date: 2017-10-30 13:00
+Date: 2017-10-31 10:40
 Category: Blog

-Everyone working in the field of machine learning usually is pretty sure to know what a learning curve is.
+Almost everyone working in the field of machine learning is usually pretty sure about what a learning curve is.
 It seems to be intuitive.
 The problem is that each field has its own typical definition of a learning curve and it is unusual to write it down explicitely.
 The only general definition that I found is in the first sentence of a [section of a Wikipedia article]( https://en.wikipedia.org/wiki/Learning_curve#In_machine_learning).
 The rest